Tuesday, November 13, 2012

 How the words of the gospel are transformed into spiritual food for your soul is a mystery.
 Unlocking this mystery requires the indwelling of the Holy Spirit to elevate your consciousness to see, hear and understand spiritual things.
 This is not as hard as you might think.
 While the words of the gospel are transformed by your subconscious mind to spiritual food for your soul, the words also inform your conscious mind to demonstrate your love for God by loving your neighbors as you love yourself.

 In other words, you cannot receive the Holy Spirit without demonstrating your love for God, just as you cannot demonstrate your love for God without loving your neighbors as you love yourself.
 Many believers mistakenly think they are demonstrating their love for God by praying, fasting and living piously.
-While these religious activities are important, they are tied together and made significant in the eyes of God when accompanied by practicing the words of the gospel.
+While these religious activities are important, they are significant in the eyes of God when accompanied by practicing the words of the gospel.

 However, you cannot successfully practice the word of God without involving your soul in the process, which is why it's necessary to hear and read the gospel daily to provide your soul the spiritual food it needs to cleanse itself for the indwelling of the Holy Spirit.